storj/docs/app/learn/concepts/access/encryption-and-keys/key-management/page.md

 At several points in the Documentation it’s important to point out three important things about your encryption keys.
 Please make sure you clearly understand how encryption keys are used on Storj DCS.
 You, your application and/or your users are responsible for managing your encryption keys.

 {% callout type="info"  %}
-If you lose your encryption keys, you have lost the ability to decrypt your data rendering it useless.&#x20;
+If you lose your encryption keys, you have lost the ability to decrypt your data rendering it useless.
 {% /callout %}

 ## Thing 1: Your encryption keys are your data